Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Method

-\textbf{Synthesize diffuse and specular components.} In addition to synthesizing appearance, we also synthesize diffuse and specular components.
-This idea comes from surface rendering, which is better at simulating the reflection of light on a surface.
-From \equref{eq:surface_rendering}, the radiance $L_o$ of surface point $\coord$ and outgoing viewing direction $\diro$ can be decomposed into two parts: diffuse and specular radiances.
+\textbf{Synthesize diffuse and specular components.} We also synthesize separated diffuse and specular components as proposed in~\citep{hedman2021baking,Bakedsdf,Envidr}, but uniquely, we simultaneously preserve the synthesis of the overall appearance.
+This idea comes from surface rendering, which better handles surface reflections.
+From \equref{eq:surface_rendering} in Appx~\apref{ap:preliminaries}, the radiance $L_o$ of surface point $\coord$ and outgoing viewing direction $\diro$ can be decomposed into two parts: diffuse and specular radiance.

 We define two neural networks to predict diffuse and specular components separately.
-Diffuse radiance refers to the scattered and spread-out light that illuminates a surface or space evenly and without distinct shadows or reflections.
+We use the term diffuse radiance to refer to the component of the reflected radiance that stems from a diffuse surface reflection.
 We define a mapping $\netdiff: ({\coord,\normal},\feat)\mapsto \colord$ for diffuse radiance that maps surface points $\coord$, surface normals $\normal$, and feature vectors $\feat$ to diffuse radiance.
 For simplicity, we assume that the diffuse radiance is not related to the outgoing viewing direction $\diro$.

-Specular radiance is usually highly dependent on the viewing direction.
-Ref-NeRF~\cite{Refnerf} proposes to use the reflection direction instead of the viewing direction to model the glossy appearance in a compact way.
+We use the term specular radiance to describe the non-diffuse (view-direction dependent) component of the reflected radiance.
+Ref-NeRF~\citep{Refnerf} proposes to model the glossy appearance using the reflection direction instead of the viewing one.
 However, from \equref{eq:separation}, we can observe that specular radiance is also highly dependent on the surface normal, which is particularly important when reconstructing SDF.
 In contrast to Ref-NeRF, we further condition specular radiance on the surface normal.
-Therefore, we define specular radiance $\netspec: ({\coord,\dirr,\normal},\feat)\mapsto \colors$, which maps surface points $\coord$, outgoing viewing direction $\diro$, surface normals $\normal$, and feature vectors $\feat$ to specular radiance, where $\dirr=2(\diro \cdot \normal) \normal-\diro$.
+Therefore, we define specular radiance $\netspec: ({\coord,\dirr,\normal},\feat)\mapsto \colors$, which maps surface points $\coord$, reflection direction $\dirr$, surface normals $\normal$, and feature vectors $\feat$ to specular radiance, where $\dirr=2(\diro \cdot \normal) \normal-\diro$.

 Surface rendering focuses the rendering process on the surface, allowing for a better understanding of highlights on the surface compared to volume rendering, but requires calculating surface points.
 We sample $n$ points on the ray $\{\ray(t_i) | i=1,...,n\}$.
 We query the sampled points to find the first point $\ray(t_\izero)$ whose SDF value is less than zero $\sdf(\ray(t_\izero))<0$.
 Then the point $\ray(t_{\izero-1})$ sampled before $\ray(t_\izero)$ has the SDF value greater than or equal to zero $\sdf(\ray(t_{\izero-1}))\geq0$.
 To account for the possibility of rays interacting with objects and having multiple intersection points, we select the first point with a negative SDF value to solve this issue.